phovea/phovea.github.io/contributors/cheatsheet.md

 yo phovea:update
 ```

-Use an ueber context
+Use a workspace
 --------------------

-An ueber context helps if you are developing multiple plugins at the same time
+A workspace helps if you are developing multiple plugins at the same time
 and working with server side plugins using [Vagrant](https://www.vagrantup.com).
 The basic idea is to use the parent directory of the plugins, so that they can
 share a common npm installation and vagrant setup.

 ```
-mkdir ueber_directory
+mkdir workspace_directory
-cd ueber_directory
+cd workspace_directory
 # initialize/clone/resolve plugins
-yo phovea:ueber
+yo phovea:workspace
 npm install
 vagrant up
 ```